-You can clear a suspect link flag by choosing Clear Suspect Link Flag from the context menu opened on mouse right click:
+To clear a suspect link flag, right-click and click Clear Suspect Link Flag from the context menu:

-The suspect link flag icon for the cleared link will disappear and it will be shown again when you change the link target object again.
+The suspect link flag icon for the cleared link will disappear.
+It will show again after you change the link target object again.

-You can select more reviewed SRS objects and clear suspect flags of all outgoing links by menu Edit > Clear Suspect Flag or CtrlJ shortcut.
+You can select more reviewed SRS objects and clear the suspect flags of all outgoing links.
+Click Edit and select Clear Suspect Flag, or press CtrlJ.

-A requirement Traceability Matrix is a kind of table view which can help to understand project traceability.
+A requirement Traceability Matrix is a table view which helps you understand project traceability.
 For instance, a traceability matrix with all requirements (rows) covered by test cases (columns) proves that no functionality was missed during testing.

-You can generate a custom Requirements Traceability Report which have following following advantages comparing to Traceability Matrices:
+You can generate a custom Requirements Traceability Report which has the following advantages compared to Traceability Matrices:

-The following picture shows an example top-down Traceability Report displaying the highest level business needs (NEEDS) satisfied by detailed functional requirements (SRS) verified by test cases (TESTS):
+The following picture shows an example of a top-down Traceability Report displaying highest-level business needs (NEEDS) satisfied by detailed functional requirements (SRS) verified by test cases (TESTS):

-From this report you can easily see which functionality has missing tests or which functionality has been verified by tests with Passed status.
+From this report you can easily see which functionality has missing tests and which functionality has been verified by tests with Passed status.

-The traceability reports are generated from an HTML template customized for the specific layout and traceability configuration.
-You can learn how to create custom HTML reports in Custom Export Templates / Traceability Reports section.
+Generate a traceability reports from an HTML template customized for the specific layout and traceability configuration.
+For more information about creating custom HTML reports, see Custom Export Templates / Traceability Report.

-You can download full example traceability report templates from the ReqView Support Site (log in needed).
+You can download full example traceability report templates from the ReqView Support Site (login required).